dbarkwell/dbarkwell.github.io/_posts/2020-02-15-pulumi-and-azure-setup.md

 ---
 I had an idea for an application I wanted to build and deploy to Azure.
 This was the perfect time to try out [Pulumi](https://www.pulumi.com/){:target="_blank"} to provision the Azure resources I would need.
 I read the [getting started](https://www.pulumi.com/docs/get-started/azure/){:target="_blank"} guide but I found it too open.
 I wanted to restrict the Service Principal to a single Resource Group.
 After setting up the Service Principal and restricting it to the Resource Group, I ran into an issue.
 The account was unable to register the resource providers.
 I did some searching and found this [article](https://mobilefirstcloudfirst.net/2018/03/fix-error-azure-subscription-doesnt-permissions-register-resource-provider/){:target="_blank"} that explained what was happening and the solution.
 I deleted my setup and tried again.
 This is what I did...

+Edit:

+It was pointed out on [Twitter](https://twitter.com/MikhailShilkov/status/1228995173050437632){:target="_blank"} that instead of using the Azure CLI, this could be done within Pulumi itself.
+Here is the [project](https://github.com/dbarkwell/PulumiAzureSetup){:target="_blank"} that does the same setup outlined in the blog post using Pulumi.

 **note: replace values indicated within the &lt;&gt;**

 ### Create Group